 After reviewing hundreds of credit cards, we selected the following cards as our picks for the best credit cards for individuals without credit history.
 Our choice is based on a combination of quantitative factors, such as net rewards rate and value of bonuses, as well as qualitative considerations like whether or not cards report your credit score to the credit bureaus.

-The Discover it® for Students is one easy-to-get option when you have a thin credit profile -- without sacrificing reward value.
+The Discover it® Student Cash Back is one easy-to-get option when you have a thin credit profile -- without sacrificing reward value.
 The card provides users with 5% cash back in categories that change each quarter like gas, restaurants, wholesale clubs and more, up to the quarterly maximum of $1,500 when you activate.
-What makes this card particularly great for students is the bonus for good grades.
-Those who sign up for the Discover it® for Students will get $20 cash back each school year their GPA is 3.0 or higher for up to the next 5 years.
+What makes this card particularly great for students is the statement credit for good grades.
+Those who sign up for the Discover it® Student Cash Back will get a $20 statement credit each school year their GPA is 3.0 or higher for up to the next 5 years.
 No other credit card we came across offers any rewards for performing well in school.

 Why It’s Useful If You Have No Credit: Once you graduate school and you manage to build up a credit history, you can upgrade this card to the non-student version.
 That card is one of the best reward credit cards, and comes with a very similar reward structure.
 Furthermore, since both the student and non-student Discover it® cards have no annual fee, there's no harm to keeping them around forever, even if you don't use them.
 That will help build up what's known as the average age of your credit, further increasing your FICO score.

-- Good Grades Rewards: $20 cash back each school year your GPA is 3.0 or higher for up to the next 5 years
+- Good Grades Rewards: $20 statement credit each school year your GPA is 3.0 or higher for up to the next 5 years

 - $0 annual fee